It's cold outside! Do your joints hurt?

 - Get up, walk around and be active indoors and outdoors.
 Stretch before going outside to loosen stiff joints.
 Staying active in the winter keeps your muscles and joints healthy.

-- Get a good night’s sleep, eat healthy and keep a positive outlook.
+- Get a good night’s sleep, eat a healthy diet and keep a positive outlook.